Kapranov's $L_\infty$ structures, Fedosov's star products, and one-loop exact BV quantizations on K\"ahler manifolds: From Fedosov to Batalin-Vilkovisky

 We present the explicit computation of $\Tr(1)$ as an example, whose formula is also known as the algebraic index theorem.
 First of all, a solution $\gamma_\infty$ of the QME \eqref{equation: quantum-master-equation} is obtained by running the homotopy group flow.
 This can be expressed as a Feynman graph expansion:\footnote{For some basic facts on Feynman graph expansion and Feynman weights, see Appendix \ref{section: Feynman graphs}.
 For more details and a proof of this lemma, see Costello's book \cite{Kevin-book}.} \begin{lem} Let $\gamma\in\A_X^\bullet(\mathcal{W}_{X,\C})$ and $\gamma_\infty$ be defined as in Definition \ref{definition: gamma-infty}.
 Then $\gamma_\infty$ can be expressed as a sum of Feynman weights:

 where the sum is over all connected, stable graphs $\mathcal{G}$, and $g(\mathcal{G})$ denotes the genus of $\mathcal{G}$. \end{lem} It turns out that, in the K\"ahler case, if $\gamma$ is the solution of the Fedosov equation \eqref{equation: Fedosov-equation-gamma} obtained by quantizing Kapranov's $L_\infty$-algebra structure, then the Feynman graph expansion of the QME solution $\gamma_\infty$ involves {\em only trees and one-loop graphs}; in other words, $\gamma_\infty$ gives a {\em one-loop exact BV quantization} of the K\"ahler manifold $X$.
 This is in sharp contrast with the general symplectic case \cite{GLL}, in which the BV quantization involves all-loop quantum corrections.
+(To see this, only notice that the Fedosov connection in Fedosov's original construction is real, thus will have symmetries in $y^i$ and $\bar{y}^i$'s).
 The same kind of one-loop exactness was observed for the holomorphic Chern-Simons theory by Costello \cite{Kevin-CS} and for a sigma model from $S^1$ to the target $T^*Y$ (cotangent bundle of a smooth manifold $Y$) by Gwilliam-Grady \cite{Gwilliam-Grady}.

 As a corollary, we obtain a succinct explicit expression of the algebraic index $\Tr(1) = \int_X\int_{Ber}e^{\tilde{R}_\nabla/2\hbar}e^{\gamma_\infty/\hbar}$ of the star product $\star_\alpha$.
 The latter is a cochain level enhancement of the result in \cite{GLL}: there the technique of equivariant localization was applied to show that all graphs of higher genera ($\geq 2$) give rise to exact differential forms after the Berezin integration and thus do not contribute after integration over $X$, while the Feynman weights associated to these graphs in our QME solution $\gamma_\infty$ vanish already on the cochain level.